 If you wish to set up a company in the Netherlands or your company wants to set up a subsidiary in the Netherlands, a number of things should be taken into account.
-Corporate/M&A lawyer Dirk de Waard, partner at VIOTTA, sets out (i) legal form, (ii) notary, (iii) shareholder and director liability and (iv) UBO register.
+Corporate lawyer Dirk de Waard, partner at VIOTTA, sets out (i) legal form, (ii) notary, (iii) shareholder and director liability and (iv) UBO register.

 Legal form for business entity